London Housing Design Guide LHDG) Key Points

 Balconies should be designed to provide some privacy and shelter from neighbouring properties.
 This can be achieved using glass enhancements, screens or by stepping back the façade.
 Where balconies overlook noise sources, parapets and/or absorbent soffit materials should be considered for acoustic benefits.
 Balconies should also have solid floors draining to downpipes.

 Secured by Design principles should be incorporated into a POS.
-For example, balconies should be designed so as not to provide climbing aids to enable access into a property.
+For example, balconies should be designed so as not to provide climbing aids to enable access to a property.